 Mixed rice starts with white rice and simply incorporates other variously-coloured ingredients and seasonings.
 Beans, grains and vegetable bits are all acceptable.
-Not only does this look fancy, it also adds a lot of the fibre, protein and vitamins that rice secretly lacks.
+Not only does this look fancy, it also adds a lot of the fibre and nutrients that white rice sadly lacks.

 In Japanese cooking, there are two ways of making mixed rice.
 The first, takikomi-gohan (炊き込みご飯), translates to something like ‘steamed-all-together rice’.
 The second, maze-gohan 混ぜご飯, translates literally to ‘mixed rice’, in which everything is added to the rice after it’s cooked.
 What I’m about to offer is a maze-gohan with black-and-yellow grilled sweetcorn.

 Admittedly, corn isn’t something I’ve always associated with Japanese food.
 Although it sometimes appears bobbing around in ramen, I always thought of that as a sort of aberration.
 Later, thanks to the internet, I discovered that ramen topped with corn and butter is actually a speciality of Hokkaido.
 Japan’s snowy northern island produces plenty of both – along with soy beans, wheat, potatoes, beef, and of course seafood.

 In recognition of the fact that I have much to learn about Japan’s regions, I’m half-dedicating this recipe to Hokkaido.
 Hopefully I’ll be able to visit one day.

 Please follow this link if you’re new to cooking Japanese rice.

 the recipe: corn maze-gohan